Security of tenure

-Security of tenure is a term used in political science to describe a constitutional or legal guarantee that a political office-holder cannot be removed from office except in exceptional and specified circumstances.
+Security of tenure is a term with multiple meanings according to jurisdiction.
+In Australia, it is used in political science to describe a constitutional or legal guarantee that a political office-holder cannot be removed from office except in exceptional and specified circumstances.

-Without security of tenure, an office-holder may find his or her ability to carry out their powers, functions and duties restricted by the fear that whoever disapproves of any of their decisions may be able to easily remove them from office in revenge.
+Without (political) security of tenure, an office-holder may find his or her ability to carry out their powers, functions and duties restricted by the fear that whoever disapproves of any of their decisions may be able to easily remove them from office in revenge.
 Security of tenure offers protection, by ensuring that an office-holder cannot be victimised for exercising their powers, functions and duties.
 It enables the democratic or constitutional methodology through which an office-holder comes to office not to be overturned except in the strictest and most extreme cases.

 Method of removal

 The standard form of security of tenure offered to officeholders is usually that they can only be removed from office by either of two methods: